alive4ever/termux-jless/README.md

 # jless for termux

+## Note

+This package has been integrated into termux main repository, so there is no need to get it from here.

+Just perform update and install `jless` via `apt` or `pkg` inside termux.

 ## Description

 `jless` is a command-line JSON viewer designed for reading, exploring, and searching through JSON data.